About Me and My Work

 My award winning work has been exhibited in many art and textile shows in Europe, Canada and the US.
 Trained as an artist, social scientist, architect and urban planner, not surprisingly, my fabric work continues to investigate themes grounded in these ways of knowing the world.
 Most notably, I am fascinated by human interactions: with the places in which we live—both city and rural landscapes, with ourselves and our inner landscapes, and with the interactions among each other.

-Spilka is currently a full time studio artist after a rich career advising some of the most inspiring people leading social change nationally.
+I am currently a full time studio artist and textile arts curator after a rich career working with some of the most inspiring people leading social change nationally.
 A native New Yorker but a long-time passionate Philadelphian, I have a studio and live with my family in the Italian Market area.

 Contact: gjspilka at gmail.com

 All quilting is delineated by me and masterfully done by Marina Baudoin or Julia Graziano

 All photography by Andrew Pinkham